Why Our Soil is Dying and What Does this Mean for You

 • Changes to salinity (caused by both natural and man-made factors)

-• Factory farming and animal farming
+• Factory farming and animal mass farming

 As you can see, there are a lot of things at play here.
 But humans are definitely one of the most significant causes that contribute to soil degradation.